PROCEDURES FOR RECEIVING CONSIDERATION

 FOR 504/ADA ACCOMMODATIONS IN THE SCHOOL SETTING

-To qualify under Section 504 of the Rehabilitation Act of 1973 or the Americans with Disabilities Act of 1990, a student must have a physical or mental impairment which substantially limits one or more major life activities, including but not limited to: learning, walking, seeing, hearing, speaking, , eating, sleeping, standing, lifting, communicating, concentrating, reading, breathing, working, caring for one's self, and performing manual tasks, lifting, and bending.
+To qualify for accommodations under Section 504 of the Rehabilitation Act of 1973 or the Americans with Disabilities Amendments Act of 2008, a student must have a physical or mental impairment which substantially limits one or more major life activities, including but not limited to: learning, walking, seeing, hearing, speaking, eating, sleeping, standing, lifting, communicating, concentrating, reading, breathing, working, caring for one's self, thinking, performing manual tasks, lifting, and bending.
 (See 34 C.F.R.
 Section 104.3)

-- The submitted materials, teacher input and past records support the need for accommodations under Section 504
+- The submitted materials, teacher feedback, and academic records support the need for protection under Section 504.